yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 {{</tip>}}

 ## Colocation
-Colocated tables helps to optimize for low-latency, high-performance data access by reducing the need for additional trips across the network for small tables.
-It also reduces the overhead of creating a tablet for every relation (tables, indexes, and so on) and the storage for these per node.
+Colocated tables optimize latency and performance for data access by reducing the need for additional trips across the network for small tables.
+Additionally, it reduces the overhead of creating a tablet for every relation (tables, indexes, and so on) and their storage per node.

 {{<tip>}}
 For more details, see [colocation](../../architecture/docdb-sharding/colocated-tables/).